It seems you are offline. Please check your connection and try again.

 Give it two or three numbers, then stop

-How to catch a fresh line fast
+How to catch a fresh number fast

 2 Check the message feed first to see if it is already flooded with old codes.